wzulfikar/lifelog/uncategorized/how_i_set_this_thing_up.md

 # The “Gotchas”

-- If any file inside GitBook directory was edited without GitBook Editor, the changes is not reflected.
+- If you push the repository without GitBook Editor *—using GitHub Desktop for example*, don't forget to **pull** the change before *syncing* it using GitBook Editor.

 Honestly, I couldn't easily wrap my mind on how this GitBook work.
 A bit frustrated, but finally managed to make this up and running.